-When we think of dogs who are different—dogs with disabilities—we generally first think of dogs with obvious, visible differences.
-For instance, we may get a mental image of a dog with three legs, or missing an eye, or perhaps a dog who is paralyzed.
+When we think of dogs dogs with disabilities, we generally first think of dogs with obvious, visible differences.
+For instance, we may get a mental image of a dog with three legs, missing an eye, or perhaps a dog who is paralyzed.
 We may simply overlook the invisible disabilities a dog may be living with.
 Deafness is one of these hidden issues.

 Deaf dogs are just like hearing dogs in all other ways.
 When we discover that a dog is deaf, or if we are considering adopting a deaf dog, it is important to sort through the misinformation to learn how to best live with a deaf canine companion.

 How do dogs become deaf?